Prince Hall: Personal life

+His wife, Sylvia (Zilpha), was the executrix of his estate, which amounted to $47.22, and there was no realty.

+Monuments

-A tribute monument was erected in Copp's Hill on June 24, 1835, in his name next to his grave marker.
+A tribute monument to Hall was erected on Copp's Hill on June 24, 1835, next to his grave marker.
 The inscription reads: "Here lies ye body of Prince Hall, first Grand Master of the colored Grand Lodge in Mass.
 Died Dec.
-7, 1807" According to biographer David Gray, newspaper accounts showed that Hall died on December 4 and was buried three days later.
-His wife, Sylvia (Zilpha) Ward Hall, was the executrix of his estate, which amounted to $47.22, and there was no realty.
+7, 1807".

+The Prince Hall Monument, by Ted Clausen, was erected in Cambridge, Massachusetts.